 Toggle Item3.0 Grant Key Study Personnel Access to the Study

-3.2 RESEARCH TEAM: All research team members must complete CITI.
-Research personnel is any individual who is involved in designing, conducting, or reporting human subjects research activities.
+3.2 RESEARCH TEAM: All research team members must complete CITI training.
+Any individual who is involved in designing, conducting, or reporting human subjects research activities is considered research personnel.
 Such involvement can include:

-- Obtaining information about living individuals by intervening or interacting with them for research purposes;
+- Obtaining information about living individuals by interviewing or interacting with them for research purposes;

 - Obtaining identifiable private information about living individuals for research purposes;

 - Obtaining the voluntary informed consent of individuals to be subjects in research;

 - And studying, interpreting, or analyzing identifiable private information or data for research purposes.